aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 type: docs
 weight: 30
 url: /java/shape-effect
-keywords: "Shape effect, PowerPoint presentation, Java, Aspose.Slides for Java"
+keywords: "Shape effect, PowerPoint presentation, Java, Aspose.Slides for PHP via Java"
 description: "Apply effect to PowerPoint shape in Java"
 ---

-While effects in PowerPoint can be used to make a shape stand out, they differ from [fills](/slides/java/shape-formatting/#gradient-fill) or outlines.
+While effects in PowerPoint can be used to make a shape stand out, they differ from [fills](/slides/php-java/shape-formatting/#gradient-fill) or outlines.
 Using PowerPoint effects, you can create convincing reflections on a shape, spread a shape's glow, etc.

 <img src="shape-effect.png" alt="shape-effect" style="zoom:50%;" />